Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/Run_first_time_ux/auto_start_system_ux.md

 title: "Automatic Transfer CFT start on system start up"
 linkTitle: "Automatic start on operating system start up"
 weight: 200
---- This section describes automatic Transfer CFT start procedures.
+---This section describes automatic Transfer CFT start procedures.
 However, the method used to run Transfer CFT when the system starts can vary according to the operating system.
 For more information on the various parameters' syntax, refer to your operating system documentation.